jake-knerr/chess/README.md

 Composites can add new rules or override existing composed component rules.

 - **Define a composite class selector by combining (1) a descriptive name for the composite, (2) a single hyphen, and (3) the component name for the super/composed component.**
 - **Start each rule with the composite class selector.
-If overriding styles from the composed component then also add its defining rule.**
+If overriding styles from the composed component then also add its defining rule class selector.**
 - **Apply the class selectors for the composite and the composed component together to HTML content.
 Write the composite class after the composed component class in HTML.**

 See the examples below.